A topic from the subject of Organic Chemistry in Chemistry.

 • Exhibit hydrogen bonding, leading to higher boiling points and solubility in water compared to hydrocarbons of similar molecular weight.

-• React with acids to form esters, with metals to form alkoxides, and with oxidising agents to form aldehydes, ketones, or carboxylic acids.
+• React with acids to form esters, with metals to form alkoxides, and with oxidizing agents to form aldehydes, ketones, or carboxylic acids.
+The type of product depends on the type of alcohol and the oxidizing agent.

 Ethers

-• Contain an oxygen atom bonded to two carbon atoms.
+• Contain an oxygen atom bonded to two carbon atoms (R-O-R').

-• Classified as symmetrical or asymmetrical based on the similarity of the two carbon atoms bonded to the oxygen atom.
+• Classified as symmetrical (R=R') or asymmetrical (R≠R') based on the similarity of the two carbon atoms bonded to the oxygen atom.

 • Lower boiling points and less soluble in water compared to alcohols of similar molecular weight due to the absence of hydrogen bonding.

-• Inert under most reaction conditions, but can undergo cleavage under acidic or basic conditions.
+• Relatively inert under most reaction conditions, but can undergo cleavage under acidic or basic conditions.

 Phenols